Moh-Ayman/SplunkAdmins/README.md

 Updated alert - `AllSplunkEnterpriseLevel - Replication Failures` with new criteria and excluded shutdowns

+Updated alert - `AllSplunkEnterpriseLevel - Splunk Servers with resource starvation` with new criteria

 Updated alert - `SearchHeadLevel - Detect MongoDB errors` with update to handle tstats issue in Splunk (issue #3 in github)

 ### 2.4.9